JigneshWorld/playground-android/README.md

 # Mobile - CI/CD - Android

+The project's idea is to list trending projects from Github and then tap on one of them and show their details.

+---

 What's Included in this Project? 📦

 ✅  [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) using Pull Requests & Squash-Merge \